Hunza Valley: 2010 landslide

-According to an account written by John Biddulph in his book Tribes of the Hindoo Koosh:

-The ruling family of Hunza is called Ayesha "aya-sha" (heavenly).
-The two states of Hunza and Nagar were formerly one, ruled by a branch of the Shahreis, the ruling family of Gilgit, whose seat of government was Nagar.
-First [M]uslim came to Hunza-Nagar Valley some 1000 years (At the time of Imam Islām Shāh 30th Imam Ismaili Muslims).
-After the introduction of Islam to Gilgit, married a daughter of Trakhan of Gilgit, who bore him twin sons, named Moghlot and Girkis.
-From the former, the present ruling family of Nager is descended.
-The twins are said to have shown hostility to one another from birth.
-Thereupon their father, unable to settle the question of succession, divided his state between them, giving Girkis the north/west, and to Moghlot the south/east bank of the river.

-2010 landslide

 On 4 January 2010, a landslide blocked the river and created Attabad Lake (also called Shishket Lake), resulting in 20 deaths and 8 injuries and effectively blocked about 26 km of the Karakoram Highway.
 The new lake extends 30 km and rose to a depth of 400 ft when it was formed as the Hunza River backed up.
 The landslide completely covered sections of the Karakoram Highway.

 2018 rescue mission

 On 1 July 2018, Pakistan Army pilots rescued 3 foreign mountaineers stuck in a snow avalanche above the height of 19000 ft on Ultar Sar Peak near Hunza.
 The weather conditions had made it difficult for the Army helicopter to go forth with a rescue operation on the 7388 m high Ultar Sar.
 Nonetheless, they completed it.
 Bruce Normand and Timothy Miller from the UK were successfully rescued alive while their companion Christian Huber from Austria had succumbed to the avalanche.
 Britain's High Commissioner Thomas Drew in Pakistan termed the mission "remarkable and dangerous".